Wētā FX mocap has become Hollywood’s go-to VFX character technology

 “We evaluate the needs of a particular project and make our plan accordingly,“ he continues.
 “We can bring a full-blown capture system to a soundstage or outside location, or we can just rock up with a couple of video cameras, throw slightly different markers on the performers, say ‘Action,’ and sort it out later.“

-After growing up knowing he wanted to change the world, Drew Turney realized it was easier to write about other people changing it instead.
-He writes about technology, cinema, science, books, and more.
+After growing up knowing he wanted to change the world, Drew Turney realised it was easier to write about other people changing it instead.
+He writes about technology, cinema, science, books and more.